Channing Tatum's Wild Gambit Cameo In Deadpool And Wolverine, Explained

 Deadpool & Wolverine Celebrates, And Pokes Fun, At The Movie That Never Happened

-But then, that’s exactly the joke.
+That’s exactly the joke.
 Gambit has to explain who he is to Deadpool and what his powers are because he doesn’t look familiar.
-Even the guy who knows he's in a movie doesn't know a character who was never in one.
-A large portion of the audience might know who the Dog star is playing if they read X-Men comics or watched the recently rebooted X-Men animated series, as Channing Tatum’s costume is stunningly accurate to that look.
-But it's likely that a lot of the audience is not going to know who this guy is.
+In the most meta bit ever, even the guy who knows he's in a movie doesn't know a character who was never in one.
+Sure, audiencegoers who knew the above story, who read the X-Men comics as kids or young adults, or who watched the recently rebooted X-Men animated series, might have known what was up.
+(Channing Tatum’s costume is stunningly accurate to that latter look.)
+But it's likely that a significant portion of the general audience had no idea who that guy was during their initial viewing of Deadpool & Wolverine.

 Elektra and Blade have stories about how they were taken to The Void when their worlds ended.
 Gambit says that he thinks he might have been born in The Void since he never had a world to inhabit.
 Ultimately, Elektra and Blade want their endings, while Gambit just wants a chance to do literally anything.

 Even more jokes are made at the expense of Channing Tatum’s hilariously thick Cajun accent.
 Gambit is just short of impossible to understand when he talks.
 Tatum had said he was committed to playing the role with Gambit’s signature patois back when the movie was still a possibility.
-As far as we know, he never really found the voice, but going hard on the accent here is especially funny.
+As far as we know, he never really found the voice, but I found him going hard on the accent here to be especially funny.

 Gambit Marvel Comics artwork